processone/docs.ejabberd.im/content/admin/guide/index.md

 the Windows service is a feature still in development, and for example it doesn’t read the file ejabberdctl.cfg.

-The OSX binary installer works on OSX 10.6 and newer.

 On a \*nix system, if you want ejabberd to be started as daemon at boot time, copy `ejabberd.init` from the ’bin’ directory to something like `/etc/init.d/ejabberd` (depending on your distribution).
 Create a system